theonegri/gareadonly/README.md

 GAReadOnly is a simple wrapper to get the data out of google analytics using the API.

-In order to make the gem works, you'll few configuration steps to do in your Google API Console.
+In order to make the gem works, you'll have few configuration steps to do in your Google API Console.

-Currently only one method works(The only one I really needed so bad) but I'll add more method).
-Eventually the gem might became a full wrapper with write/delete/modify actions

 ## Installation